 7. Stock Market Stimulus

-Conversely, when bonds yields rise, they attract many investors’ money away from stocks and toward the perceived safety of bonds.
+Conversely, when bond yields rise, they attract many investors’ money away from stocks and toward the perceived safety of bonds.

 How to Take Advantage of Dropping Interest Rates